bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/monitor.rst

 The **OS** page shows an overview of the CPU load, memory load, network traffic and disk read-write activity.
-Additionaly, the memory monitor displays the max and current memory usage of the jvm.
+Additionally, the memory monitor displays the max and current memory usage of the jvm.

 .. figure:: /_images/engine-cockpit/engine-cockpit-monitor-os.png